 At least one major port to be corporatised, listed: FM

 To improve the efficiency of ports in the country, the government will set up a framework and look at corporatisation of at least one major port followed by subsequent listing on stock exchanges, Union Finance Minister Nirmala Sitharaman said on Saturday.
-Presenting the Union Budget for 2020-21, Sitharaman said the ports performance have improved and government is taking steps to further enhance their efficiency.
+Presenting the Union Budget for 2020-21, Sitharaman said performance of ports have improved and government is taking steps to further enhance their efficiency.

 "Sea ports have improved...
 Government will come out with a framework for ports and will look into corporatising at least one major port and subsequently its listing on stock exchanges," Sitharaman said.
 The government has been striving to improve the operational efficiencies of ports through mechanisation, digitisation and process simplification.